Meet the founders,

 Chief Executive Officer, Cofounder

-Alexi leads business and FDA-focused product development at Lifeware Labs.
-This includes managing partnerships with medical and military groups, as well as leading mechanical, electrical, and software development to solve end-user needs.
+Alexi leads FDA-focused business and product development.
+This involves managing clinical trials and engagements with military units, as well as leading technical efforts including mechanical, electrical, and software design.
 Prior to co-founding Lifeware Labs, Alexi was a postdoctoral fellow in the Soft Machines Lab at Carnegie Mellon University, where he developed novel materials and manufacturing methods for stretchable electronics.
 Alexi received his PhD in Mechanical Engineering from the University of Maryland College Park, and MS and BS degrees in Mechanical Engineering from the University of Maryland Baltimore County.

 Chairman of the Board, Cofounder